James Rowson

 James Frank Rowson (born September 12, 1976) is an American professional baseball coach.
-He is currently the assistant hitting coach for the Detroit Tigers of Major League Baseball (MLB).
-He was previously a coach in MLB for the Chicago Cubs, Minnesota Twins and Miami Marlins.
+He is the hitting coach for the New York Yankees of Major League Baseball (MLB).
+He was previously a coach in MLB for the Chicago Cubs, Minnesota Twins, Miami Marlins, and Detroit Tigers.

 Playing career

-The Seattle Mariners drafted Rowson in the ninth round of the 1994 MLB Draft.
+Rowson is from Mount Vernon, New York.
+He attended Mount Saint Michael Academy in the Bronx, a borough of New York City.
+The Seattle Mariners selected Rowson in the ninth round of the 1994 MLB draft.
 He played minor league baseball in the Mariners' and the New York Yankees' minor league systems from 1995 to 1997, and played for the Cook County Cheetahs in the independent Heartland League in 1998.

 Post-playing career

 Rowson served as the Yankees' minor league hitting coordinator for six seasons, joining the Chicago Cubs as their minor league hitting coordinator for the 2012 season.
 He took over as the hitting coach of the Cubs in June 2012, after Rudy Jaramillo was fired.
-After the 2013 season, he rejoined the Yankees as their minor league hitting coordinator.
-Rowson was hired to be the hitting coach for the Minnesota Twins in 2017.
+After the 2013 season, Rowson rejoined the Yankees as their minor league hitting coordinator.

+The Minnesota Twins hired Rowson as their hitting coach before the 2017 season.
 In the offseason following the 2019 season, Rowson left the Twins to become the Marlins' bench coach.
 On November 15, 2022, the Detroit Tigers hired Rowson as an assistant hitting coach.

+After the 2023 season, the Yankees hired Rowson as their hitting coach.